Rocket-Rescue-Node/rescue-proxy/README.md

         Whether to enable verbose logging
   -ec-url string
-        URL to the execution client to use, eg, http://localhost:8545 -grpc-addr string
+        URL to the execution client to use, eg, http://localhost:8545 -enable-solo-validators
+        Whether or not to allow solo validators access. (default true) -grpc-addr string
         Address on which to reply to gRPC requests -grpc-beacon-addr string
-        Address to the beacon node to proxy for gRPC, eg, localhost:4000 -hmac-secret string
+        Address to the beacon node to proxy for gRPC, eg, localhost:4000 -grpc-tls-cert-file string
+        Optional TLS Certificate for the gRPC host -grpc-tls-key-file string
+        Optional TLS Key for the gRPC host -hmac-secret string
         The secret to use for HMAC (default "test-secret") -rocketstorage-addr string
         Address of the Rocket Storage contract.
 Defaults to mainnet (default "0x1d8f8f00cfa6758d7bE78336684788Fb0ee0Fa46")
 ```

   * The `-grpc` flags should only be used with a Prysm beacon node.